WR Area 1: Alaska, Washington, Oregon and Idaho

 WR Area 6: Hawaii, San Diego, Arizona, New Mexico & El Paso, Texas

 Internationally: Japan, the Philippines, South Korea, Taiwan, and Thailand.

-The Region is led by the Regional Key 3 composed of the Regional Commodore, Josh Gilliland, Regional Boatswain Hannah, and Regional Staff Adviser, with the support of the Western Region Sea Scout Committee.
+The Region is led by the Regional Key 3 composed of the Regional Commodore, Greg Harden, Regional Boatswain Jordyn Alexis, and Regional Staff Adviser, with the support of the Western Region Sea Scout Committee.